edmamerto/simple-chef/README.md

 # Simple Chef
-> This is a simple chef example to get you started with chef right away
+> This is a simple chef example to get you started with chef

 **In this project you will:**
  - Define a user and home directory